 (2) Rule 3.4 increased risk conditions requirements for all days in a month with at least a 90-degree average high temperature (i.e., 95% of the 95-degree threshold).

+3.1.2 [For outdoor worksites of agricultural work, an employer shall monitor conditions throughout the workday for heat protection triggers under this Rule 3.1 and 3.4.
+An employer shall monitor the current temperature by:

+(A) Measuring the temperature of the location where employees perform work that day as frequently as required by conditions;

+(B) Providing a means for employees to measure the temperature at least once per hour, and to report weather conditions triggering heat protections; or

+(C) Using or permitting employees to use a reliable weather report for the exact location where the work is being performed.

+An employer shall accurately measure the temperature of the worksite under 3.1.2(A) or (B).
+Accurate measuring requires the dry bulb temperature to be measured in sunlight and as near as possible to the location of workers in a location that experiences similar conditions to the workers but no more than one-half mile away.

-3.1.2 If an employer learns of conditions that do or are expected to trigger Rule 3 requirements only after a workday starts (e.g., if a temperature exceeding a Rule 3 threshold, or any Rule 3.4 increased risk condition, appears after not being forecast), then the employer shall comply with applicable Rule 3 requirements to the maximum extent, and as soon as, possible.
+3.1.3 ]If an employer learns of conditions that do or are expected to trigger Rule 3 requirements only after a workday starts (e.g., if a temperature exceeding a Rule 3 threshold, or any Rule 3.4 increased risk condition, appears after not being forecast), then the employer shall comply with applicable Rule 3 requirements to the maximum extent, and as soon as, possible.[

+3.1.4 An employer does not have an obligation to monitor the conditions if it assumes the Rule 3.1 temperature threshold and/or Rule 3.4 increased-risk conditions are met and follows the requirements of these rules.
+An employer may choose to assume Rule 3.1 applies and monitor only for increased risk conditions under Rule 3.4.

-If complying with any Rule 3 requirement(s) is not possible or would make employees more unsafe, then an employer must (A) comply to the maximum extent possible, and (B) implement equivalent protective measures, recording in writing their nature and reasons.
+3.1.5 ]If complying with any Rule 3 requirement(s) is not possible or would make employees more unsafe, then an employer must (A) comply to the maximum extent possible, and (B) implement equivalent protective measures, recording in writing their nature and reasons. [

-Where a rule is based on whether a certain temperature (e.g., 80 or 95 degrees) is “reasonably expected” in a current year, that condition is satisfied if either: (A) any days had at least that temperature in the prior year; or (B) any day in the current year is forecasted to have, or actually has, at least that temperature.
+3.1.6 ]Where a rule is based on whether a certain temperature (e.g., 80 or 95 degrees) is “reasonably expected” in a current year, that condition is satisfied if either: (A) any days had at least that temperature in the prior year; or (B) any day in the current year is forecasted to have, or actually has, at least that temperature.
 Prior year temperature data may be from any reliable source for a locality that includes the worksite (or, if data for the locality is not available, for the nearest locality to the worksite), such as a professional weather service, mass media source, or government entity, including the National Weather Service (NWS) [as of publication of these rules: at www.weather.gov, select “Past Weather,” and a region, to reach the “Climate” page; then select “Monthly Summarized Data” and “Max Temp” for the relevant location and time period].